Polarization Signatures of Inspiraling Hotspots around Kerr Black Holes: Inspiraling Hotspots

 \subsection{Plunging Region Hotspots}

-In this section, we model emission from plunging hotspots inside the ISCO ($r < r_{\text{ISCO}}$), where the particle inspirals toward the event horizon under our generalized, non-geodesic four-velocity prescription.
-The plunging region has gained significant attention over the past few years in X-ray modeling of sources, due to its potential diagnostic power of accretion flow dynamics~\cite{Wilkins:2020pgu,Cardenas-Avendano:2020xtw}.
+In this Section, we focus on the emission from hotspots inside the ISCO ($r < r_{\text{ISCO}}$), where the emitting particle plunges toward the event horizon under a generalized, non-geodesic four-velocity prescription.
+The plunging region has gained significant attention over the past few years in x-ray modeling of sources, due to its potential diagnostic power of accretion flow dynamics~\cite{Wilkins:2020pgu,Cardenas-Avendano:2020xtw}.
 In the context of hotspots, plunging emitters were studied in Ref.~\cite{Chen:2024jkm} using Cunningham’s~\cite{Cunningham:1975zz} geodesic model and two specific magnetic-field prescriptions: (i) a vertical field described by the source-free Papapetrou--Wald solution, and (ii) a radial field sourced by an accretion flow infalling from infinity under ideal magnetohydrodynamic assumptions.
 Therein, approximate analytic lensing expressions for plunging geodesics and homoclinic orbits were also derived for an observer located on-axis.
-As we show below, allowing for non-Keplerian motion enhances the phenomenology described in the previous sections for inspiral motion outside the ISCO.
+As we show below, allowing for non-Keplerian motion enhances the phenomenology described in the previous Sections for inspiral motion outside the ISCO.

-The non-geodesic prescription leads to faster plunges, considering that the plunging region is much closer to the event horizon, and gravitational effects are enhanced.
-In Fig.~\ref{fig:plunging_QU}, we show the $Q$--$U$ loops and their corresponding time variability for two spin values ($a = 0$ and $a = 0.94$), a fixed inclination ($\theta_{\rm{o}}=20^\circ$) and local magnetic field configuration ($\vec{B}=(0.0,1.0,0.0)$).
-The four-velocity for this case was computed for the parameters $\xi = 0.99$, $\beta_r = 0.99$, and $\beta_\phi = 0.99$ (which provide a slight deviation from pure geodesic flow~\cite{Cunningham:1975zz}), a hotspot starting at the ISCO reaches the horizon in time $t\sim53\,M$ for $a=0.94$ and $t\sim 92\,M$ for $a= 0$ (corresponding to $\sim18$ minutes and $\sim32$ minutes for Sgr~A*, respectively, assuming $M = 4.3 \times 10^6 \,M_\odot$~\cite{EventHorizonTelescope:2022wkp}).